State Livestock Judging Contest

 Registration is limited to one junior and one senior team per county who have qualified at county contest.
 Youth and coaches must register.
 Substitutions are accepted before and day of contest.

-Register through 4HOnline July 1 to August 15.
+Register through 4HOnline.
 Cost is $25 per individual and no fee for coaches.
 Registered youth and coaches will receive an information letter with maps, details, etc.

 Members may participate in only one contest when they are held on the same day.